timidgeek/holbertonschool-the-joy-of-painting-api/README.md

 ## MySQL 🗃️
 For data storage and retrieval, I used MySQL.
 I wrote the queries in SQL Notebook, which to my enjoyment functioned just like Jupyter.
 To seamlessly load the CSV data straight into the database, I used MySQL workbench.
 I had to do a lot of workarounds, as my computer is running on an OS that is over four years old and unable to update.

-## API 💻
+## Express & NodeJS 💻
-The final step is to engineer a custom API, allowing users to access and efficiently navigate the repository of 403 painting videos, enhancing search and sorting functionalities.
+The final step is to engineer a custom API, allowing users to access and efficiently navigate the repository of 403 painting videos.
+I used Express and NodeJS to create my API and queries.
 The requirements for searching were as follows:

 ```
 Month of original broadcast